nerdyrasa/students-table/README.md

 #### Progressive Enhancement
 - Basic content should be accessible to browsers that don't support JavaScript.
 - Content and functionality related to JavaScript should be added programmatically by JavaScript.
 - Pagination buttons and search shouldn't be added directly to the index.html file.

 #### Requirements:
+- [x] If JavaScript is not enabled, the entire list of students will be displayed.

+If JavaScript is enabled, the following behavior should happen:

 - [x] When the page loads, your program should hide all but the first 10 students in the list.